 The University of Colorado Boulder in 2002 entered the top 20 of America’s Best Sports College.
 He owns seventeen Colorado Buffaloes teams, also known as Buffs.
 The nickname Buffaloes was approved in 1934 when school leaders held a competition for the best name for the sports department.
 The person who offered the winning option received the promised prize of $5.
-The university is currently participating in the NCAA Division I/FBS and is a member of the Pac-12 Conference.
+The university is participating in the NCAA Division I/FBS and is a member of the Pac-12 Conference.

 Meaning and History

 The brand name of the teams reflects their mascot and nickname.
 Back in 1980, artists depicted the silhouette of a running bison on the logo.
-This image turned out to be so successful that the next redesign, it was decided to leave it, changing only the color palette.
+This image turned out to be so successful that the next redesign decided to leave it, changing only the color palette.
 So until now, he has come in its original form.
 But if the first version was brown, now the bison is blue, with a pale golden outline.
 A light line drawn along the edge made the drawing complete, and a white drop-shaped horn added contrast.

 1980 – 1984